 - Chicken Inasal /chi-kin in-a-sal/ Noun.
 Hiligaynon and English, others.
 An Ilonggo dish.
 Made with chicken that is marinated, grilled, and basted with calamansi and atsuete (aka annatto or Bixa orellana).
 See also inasal.

 - Cornick or Cornix /kor-nik/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+A crunchy snack made from corn.
+Often flavored with garlic, as well as chili cheese, adobo, barbecue, or sweet flavors.

 Filipino food that starts with D

 - Dahon ng Saging /da-hon nang sa-ging/ Noun.
 Bisaya, Ilokano, Tagalog, others.
+Banana leaves, used for wrapping and steaming food, adding a subtle flavor.

 - Dinuguan or Dugo-dugo /de-no-gu-an/ Noun.
 Bisaya, Ilokano, Tagalog, others.
 Made with chopped pork innards and meat, stewed in a broth of cooked pork blood.
 It is further flavored by certain ingredients depending on the region.